Table of Contents

 View on Amazon.com ➜

 In Kenya, the power supply is unreliable and often goes out without notice.
 Unless your accommodation has a generator, it is a good idea to bring a flashlight for unexpected power outages.
-This will also come in handy when you’re on safari and need a light to guide the way in evenings.
+This will also come in handy when you’re on safari and need a light to guide the way in the evenings.
+You may also want a headlamp for finding the bathroom at night and being hands-free!

 Travel Flashlight